American Robin, Turdus migratorius

 American Robin, Turdus migratorius propinguus, Male.
 Photograph taken within the bush of the greater Bahía de los Ángeles area, Baja California, February 2023.
 Photograph courtesy of George Flicker, Bahía de los Ángeles.
 Identification courtesy of Mary & George Flicker, Bahía de los Ángeles.

 The American Robin, Turdus migratorius propinguus, is one of seven subspecies of American Robin, four of which are found in Mexico.
-They are a member of the Turdidae Family of Thrushes and Allies, which has one hundred seventy-four global species placed in eighteen genera, and one of eighty-three global members of the Turdus Genus.
-They are known in Mexico as zorzal Americano.
+They belong to the Turdidae Family of Thrushes and Allies, which has one hundred seventy-four global species placed in eighteen genera, and one of eighty-three global members of the Turdus Genus.
+They are known in Mexico as Zorzal Americano.

-The American Robin is the largest, most abundant, and widely distributed thrush in North America.
-They are sexually dimorphic.
+The American Robin is North America’s largest, most abundant, and widely distributed thrush.
+Their overall length is 25 cm and they have an average body mass of 77 g.
+American Robins are sexually dimorphic.
 The males have deep grayish to dark-brown upperparts with a blackish head, white crescents above and below the eye, white tips on outer rectrices, rich rufous underparts with white undertail coverts, and a white throat, streaked with black.
 The bill is conspicuously yellow, their iris is dark brown and their legs and feet are brown.
-The adult female is similar but the has a paler gray crown and mantle, a paler breast, and significantly more white on the ventrum.
+The adult female is similar but has a paler gray crown and mantle, a paler breast, and significantly more white on the ventrum.
 The throats of females are less striped, with fewer, thinner stripes than the males.

-The American Robin is highly migratory moving in flocks of hundreds or thousands to lower elevations and latitudes during winter months.
-They can be found within suburban parks and gardens having benefited from urbanization and agricultural development.
-Their diets are highly variable following annual cycles consuming invertebrates in the spring and summer and fruits in the autumn and winter.
+The American Robin is a highly migratory bird.
+They move in flocks of thousands of birds to lower elevations and latitudes during winter months.
+They can be found within suburban parks and gardens, benefiting from urbanization and agricultural development.
+Their diets are highly variable and follow annual cycles of food availability.
+They consume invertebrates in the spring and summer and fruits in the autumn and winter.
 They are easily recognized for their loud musical voice.
-The American Robin is poorly studied, and their biology and behavioral patterns are not well documented.
+The American Robin is poorly studied, and their biology and behavioral patterns are poorly documented.